atlan79/bvn-satellite/README.md

 ## Requirements

-BVN Satelite requires PHP 5.3.0 or later with cURL.
+BVN Satellite requires PHP 5.3.0 or later with cURL.

 ## Installation